 Today’s leading theory considering the cause of the explosion is an air burst of an object passing Earth about 10 kilometers above its surface.
 Eugene Shoemaker calculated that events like these occur about every 300 years.
 It was highly discussed, if the event was caused by an asteroid or comet.
 The comet hypothesis is supported by the glowing of the sky above Europe and Asia and gained lots of acceptance in the 1960’s. in 1983, scientist Zden?k Sekanina published his idea, an asteroid could have been the object they were looking for, which was later supported by further astronomers who noticed that the object presumably came from the asteroid belt.
 For years, supporters of the asteroid and comet theory battled each other with new findings.
 Vladimir Alexeev led an expedition on 2010.
 His team found a crater about which he was able to prove that a gigantic piece of ice caused most damage, which highly supports the comet hypothesis.

-At yovisto, you may enjoy a short talk by Phil Plait about how to avoid asteroids and comets on Earth in the future.
+At yovisto academic video search, you may enjoy a short talk by Phil Plait about how to avoid asteroids and comets on Earth in the future.

 References and Further Reading: